 Introduction

-There is no IFRS that deals with tangible heritage assets, and paragraphs 9 to 12 of IPSAS 17 Property, Plant and Equipment provide only limited guidance.
+There is no IFRS that deals with tangible heritage assets. .
 Authorities shall therefore account for tangible heritage assets in accordance with FRS 102 The Financial Reporting Standard Applicable in the UK and Republic of Ireland, Section 34, except where adaptations to fit the public sector are detailed in the Code.
+Previously IPSAS 17 Property, Plant and Equipment only provided limited guidance.
+However, this standard has been replaced by IPSAS 45 Property, Plant and Equipment, which removes the scope exclusion for heritage assets and provides additional guidance for public sector bodies.

 Authorities shall account for intangible heritage assets in accordance with IPSAS 31 Intangible Assets, except where adaptations to fit the public sector are detailed in the Code.